Here’s my 3 month Europe packing list for fall and winter. I also included the few things I regretted packing and things I wish I had packed.

-Toothbrush + Toothpaste: Of course this is necessary.
+- Toothbrush + Toothpaste: Of course this is necessary.

-Face Moisturizer: My daily face moisturizer with SPF.
+- Face Moisturizer: My daily face moisturizer with SPF.

-Sunscreen: I brought a small tube of SPF 60 for my face and we got a small tube of SPF 30 for our beach days in Spain.
+- Sunscreen: I brought a small tube of SPF 60 for my face and we got a small tube of SPF 30 for our beach days in Spain.

-Deodorant: Bring enough of your favorite to last you the entire trip.
+- Deodorant: Bring enough of your favorite to last you the entire trip.
 I ran out and couldn’t find a good one (the one I got in France did not work).

 A few other long-term beauty necessities: nail clippers, tweezers, shaver, shampoo and conditioner (if you need a specific one, but most hotels will have them).

-Cell Phone: Of course this is the first thing on most people’s lists.
+- Cell Phone: Of course this is the first thing on most people’s lists.
 It also served as my camera, books, music player and more.

-Chargers: Necessary for all of your electronics.
+- Chargers: Necessary for all of your electronics.

-Eye Contacts (And Solution) + Glasses: Necessary for me, maybe not for you.
+- Eye Contacts (And Solution) + Glasses: Necessary for me, maybe not for you.

-Sunglasses: Very useful for sunny destinations.
+- Sunglasses: Very useful for sunny destinations.

-Reusable Grocery Bag: This is the best thing I decided to pack.
+- Reusable Tote Bag: This is the best thing I decided to pack.
 We used it as a beach bag in Spain and we used it to do groceries during our entire 3 months.
 We saved plastic and it wasn’t big or heavy in our bags!
 Plus, we were able to put some extra things in it to carry on the plane as a carry on.

-2 Day Bags: We brought 2 day bags.
-My little purse/backpack and a light sporty backpack.
+- 2 Day Bags: We brought 2 day bags.
+My little purse/backpack and a light, foldable sporty backpack.
 I almost regretted bringing my purse, but it was nice during our time in England when I wanted to carry some things without walking around the city with an ugly sports bag.
 I did avoid using it in cities known for pick-pocketing.
 The sporty bag was an extremely light, folding bag that took absolutely no space in our big bag.
 We only used it a few times on our hiking days, but it was worth it as it didn’t take up space.

-Snacks: We packed a few granola bars that lasted us during our flight to Europe and made for good snacks on our first few weeks.
+- Snacks: We packed a few granola bars that lasted us during our flight to Europe and made for good snacks on our first few weeks.
 My favorite plane snacks: Larabars and RXbars.

 What I Wish I’d Brought:

-An Umbrella: We quickly regretted not packing umbrellas for our 3 month trip.
+- An Umbrella: We quickly regretted not packing umbrellas for our 3 month trip.
 Of course it wasn’t a big deal as we could buy them once there, but we could have saved ourselves the money.
 We especially needed our umbrellas in Southern France and in London.
 We used our umbrellas A LOT.
 I also recommend having one per person, the smaller the better.

 What I Brought, But Didn’t Need: